Guide to Counseling on Aging Careers

 Become a Geriatric Psychologist

-Geriatric psychologists can work in assisted living facilities, in long-term care facilities, in hospitals, in hospice facilities, or in senior centers.
+Geriatric psychologists can work in assisted living facilities, long-term care facilities, hospitals, hospice facilities, or senior centers.

 Geriatric psychologists will need an advanced degree, usually a PhD, in psychology (note that geriatric psychiatrists are a distinctly different category; as medical doctors, geriatric psychiatrists can prescribe medications).
 For geriatric psychologists, professional associations of note include the American Psychological Association (APA), the American Psychosocial Oncology Society (APOS), and Psychologists in Long Term Care (PLTC).